stianeklund/TS-480-Panel/README.md

 ### Volume and Squelch

 Adjusting AF output (Volume) is contained purely to the panel, no additional serial info is exchanged.
+ARCP-480 can adjust volume as well but this is probably done by changing the voltage the speaker sees.

 Valid volume values are from `V00` to `VFF`